 Spector had attempted to enter into an agreement with the Toni division of Gillette, to get cash in return for the sale of intellectual property, but the deal had ended up in litigation.
 He was also having trouble with the television networks over programming decisions and costs, particularly those associated with a few ‘stinkers’ he had sponsored at NBC.
 Along with the other networks NBC was trying to dominate programming through its own ‘spectaculars’ or ‘specials’ as well as increasing the price of air-time so that it was prohibitively expensive for a company to be the sole sponsor of a show.
 As television was both the lifeblood of, and a major cost for Hazel Bishop, one can see why Spector was upset.
 In late 1955, he even went as far as temporarily switching his television budget to radio and newspapers (Fox, 1997).
 Unfortunately for him and the company, 1955 was also the year that Charles Revson of Revlon had a stoke of good luck.

-Charles Revson – who founded Revlon in 1932 and had been in lipsticks since 1940 – became concerned about Hazel Bishop, as its sales climbed and it diversified into other product lines.
-Like others, Revson countered Hazel Bishop’s No-smear Lipstick by introducing an Indelible-Creme Lipstick in 1951 and then a Non-Smear Lipstick in 1953.
+Charles Revson – who founded Revlon in 1932 and had been in lipsticks since 1939 – became concerned about Hazel Bishop, as its sales climbed and it diversified into other product lines.
+Like others, Revson countered Hazel Bishop’s No-smear Lipstick by introducing an Indelible-Creme Lipstick in 1951 and then Lanolite Lipstick in 1954.
 However, it was through television that he did his competitor some real damage.

-Spector clearly saw the ‘The $64,000 Question’ as the main cause of the company’s problems.
-In 1956 he announced to the board of Hazel Bishop that the firm had made an operating loss in 1955 due to the airing of a new television program sponsored by a competitor.
-Spector had used television to produce remarkable sales figures for Hazel Bishop and now it was being used against him.
-What must have been particularly galling for Spector was that it was costing Revlon a lot less money (Tobias, 1976) and Revlon was its sole sponsor.
+Spector clearly saw the ‘The $64,000 Question’ as the main cause of the company’s problems. as, in 1956, he announced to the board of Hazel Bishop that the operating loss was due to the airing of a new television program sponsored by a competitor.
+Spector had used television to get remarkable sales figures for Hazel Bishop and now it was being used against him.
+What must have been particularly galling for Spector was that ‘The $64,000 Question’ was costing Revlon a lot less money (Tobias, 1976) and Revlon was its sole sponsor.
 Worse was to follow.

 The company has been know for some time now not as a cosmetic company, but a television program.
 This seems to clinch the definition.